Cyclamen purpurascens: Distribution

 Cyclamen purpurascens grows in deciduous or mixed woodland, especially among beeches and over limestone, at 250–1300 m above sea level in continental Europe from eastern France across the Alps to Poland and south to Bosnia and Herzegovina.
 It is also found in mountainous parts of Romania and western Russia, where it has been introduced.

 Description

 C. purpurascens blooms from summer to autumn, keeps its leaves through the winter, and produces seeds and new leaves the next summer.

 Tuber

 Flowers and leaves come from buds at the top of a round-flattened tuber.
 Roots come from the sides and bottom.
 Older tubers may become distorted, forming "fingers" with separate growth points.
 Misshapen tubers are also found in Cyclamen rohlfsianum.

 Flowers

 Flowers appear before or with the leaves, and have 5 upswept petals.
 Flowers are sweetly scented, ranging in color from pale rose-pink to purple or rose-carmine and are 17 to 25 mm long.
 Petals are elliptical and twisted, often curled into auricles, although less prominent than those of Cyclamen hederifolium.
 Forma "album" has white flowers, though it is more difficult to establish.
 'Lake Garda' has silver leaves and pink flowers.

-This plant has gained the Royal Horticultural Society's Award of Garden Merit.